Little Change to San Diego County Gas Prices - Times of San Diego

-The average price of a gallon of self-serve regular gasoline in San Diego County dropped two-tenths of a cent Saturday to $3.544.
+The average price of a gallon of self-serve regular gasoline in San Diego County rose two-tenths of a cent Sunday to $3.546, one day after falling two-tenths of a cent.

 Support Times of San Diego's growth